 - This lesson includes blended learning strategies with various tool options.
 Review the entire lesson to determine tools and materials for your learning environment; some phases may require advance setup.
-Visit the Blended Learning Toolkit on the AVID Elementary Weekly Teacher Resources webpage for ideas, tools, and tip sheets supporting learning and collaboration within your blended learning environment. - Activate: - Pre-reading: Chart paper to model for whole group and Google Docs/Microsoft Word or another tool for the KWLA - Engage: - Vocabulary: Jamboard, Google Slides/MS PowerPoint, Padlet, or an area in the classroom with large alphabetical anchors that is visible to the class - Interacting With the Text: The "Simple Machines: Wedge It!" interactive text from National Geographic, linked here and on the AVID Elementary Weekly matrix and analog or digital twocolumn notes for Double-Entry Journal - Extend: - Extend: Chart paper to model for whole group and Google Docs/Microsoft Word or another tool for the return to the KWLA - Please see the AVID Elementary Weekly matrix for links to the Student and Educator Resources mentioned here in a variety of formats.
+Visit the Blended Learning Toolkit on the AVID Elementary Weekly Teacher Resources webpage for ideas, tools, and tip sheets supporting learning and collaboration within your blended learning environment. - Activate: - Pre-reading: Google Slide/MS PowerPoint, Padlet, or another way for students to access images - Engage: - Vocabulary: Jamboard, MS PowerPoint/Google Slides, Padlet, or an area in the classroom with large alphabetical anchors that is visible to the class - Interacting With the Text: The "Food for the Future" interactive text from National Geographic, linked below and on the AVID Elementary matrix; Google Doc/MS Word or another tool for creating two-column notes - Interactive Link - Extend: - Extend: Google Slides/MS PowerPoint, Canva, or another tool for creating and publishing - Please see the AVID Elementary Weekly matrix for links to the Student and Educator Resources mentioned here in a variety of formats.